DagimCyberStudent/GTSTv1_course/day 10_firstbash.md

                            Bash Input
              ● On bash we have 2 methods to accept input 1.
 Read function 2.
 Arguments
                   1) Bash read
+         ● Read used to accept inputs while the script is running.
+         ● Syntax:
-● Read used to accept inputs while the script is running. ● Syntax: ○ read -p “Text To Display” var ○ read -sp “Password: ” var  =>   used to accept hidden texts like password. ○ read -a var  =>   for accepting arrays(lists)
+                   ○ read -p “Text To Display” var
+                   ○ read -sp “Password: ” var  =>   used to accept hidden texts like password.
-Cont…
+                   ○ read -a var  =>   for accepting arrays(lists)
                   2) Arguments
           ● These helps to get input before the script starts ● Syntax: